BobaBoard/boba-docs/docs/volunteering/writing/editing-bobadocs.md

 ### Forking

+**If you already have a fork of BobaDocs, replace this section with "Keeping your repo updated" in the Appendix below.**

 The files that this website runs off of (known collectively as the site's `repo`) are only allowed to be edited by the BobaLord: this prevents random people from showing up and screwing up the site.
 This also means that in order to make any changes, you'll need your own copy of the files, known as a `fork`.

 First, **make sure you're logged in to GitHub.** Once you're logged in, navigate to the main repo for the site at [https://github.com/essential-randomness/bobadocs](https://github.com/essential-randomness/bobadocs).
 You can also get there by clicking the "GitHub" link on the top right corner of the site.